andresbrun/ABFillButton/README.md

 ## Instalation

-You only have to copy the ABFillButton to your proyect.
+You only have to copy the ABFillButton folder to your project.

 ## Usage

 - Init the ABFillButton like a regular UIButton
-- Add the delegate if we want to be warning when the button is empty:
+- Add the delegate if we want to be notified when the button is empty:

         - (void)buttonIsEmpty:(ABFillButton *)button
         {